 Missing a court date can lead to more serious problems regarding your initial case.
 To avoid life-altering convictions, contact the knowledgeable attorneys Rubin, Glickman, Steinberg & Gifford, P.C. to help you avoid serious consequences.

 The legal team at Rubin, Glickman, Steinberg & Gifford, P.C. has over 65 years of experience helping those in the Pennsylvania community and has worked to build the best outcomes for the most complex cases.
-For a free consultation regarding your missed court date, call (215) 822-7575 or fill out our contact form to schedule your complimentary consultation.
+Missed your court date in Pennsylvania?
+It’s important to contact a defense lawyer immediately.
+To speak confidentially with an experienced Pennsylvania criminal defense attorney, call (215) 822-7575 or request a free consultation via our contact form today.